Talking to the media about

 What to expect if agreeing to an interview, what to look out for and how to negotiate some ground rules and accommodations.

 Keywords: journalist, media, TV, magazine, video, interview, how to, MCS, electrical sensitivity, accommodation

 Why talk to the media?

 The picture above is from a visit by KBSTV from South Korea.
-They are interviewing two young women with severe MCS, who are living in a station wagon.
+They are interviewing two young women, who are camping in a station wagon.

 Media stories can reach many people who would otherwise not hear about MCS or EHS.
 This can help people who have these illnesses, but have not been diagnosed, start asking better questions and perhaps find the right kind of physician to diagnose and help them.
 It may save some people from years of suffering and inappropriate treatment.

 A media story can also help us get more accepted.
 It is much easier to ask to be accommodated in a store, a medical facility or at work when people have already heard about us.
 It may also help get funding for medical research to find out why we get sick and how to treat the illness — research is sorely lacking due to very little funding available.
 Funding of research is very much influenced by public opinion.

 On the other hand, a negative media story can damage our cause.
 Some journalists have been hostile towards us and produced stories that painted us as having an imagined illness and the doctors who try to help us as quacks.